emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-collection.md

 helm upgrade --install telegraf-operator influxdata/telegraf-operator
 ```

-## Global Configuration - classes
+## Global Configuration - `classes`

-The global configuration is mounted via secret, specifying the class name as logs
+The global configuration is mounted via secret, specifying the class name as logs, where

-`agent` Used to configure telegraf agent, refer to the detailed definition: [telegraf agent](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent)
+- `agent` is to configure telegraf agent, refer to the detailed definition: [telegraf agent](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent)

-`inputs.tail` The tail plug-in used to configure the input is defined in detail in: [tail](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md)
+- `inputs.tail` is the tail plug-in used to configure the input and is defined in detail in [tail](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md)

-`outputs.file` The file plug-in used to configure the output is defined in detail in: [file](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md)
+- `outputs.file` is a file plug-in used to configure the output is defined in detail in [file](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md)

 ```yaml
 apiVersion: v1